Timber Frame Vs. Post and Beam: What’s the Difference

 Want a statement piece?
 Something rich in character, architecturally flexible, and built to last generations?
 Timber framing is your move.

 Want to explore your options?
-Check out our full line of timber frame and post and beam structures, or contact us to get a custom quote for your next project.
+Check out our full line of timber frame structures, or contact us to get a custom quote for your next project.